febeeh/simple-centralized-slack-alert-system/readme.md

 - Clients send alerts via WebSocket.
 - The server processes the alert and forwards it to Slack.
 - Alerts are color-coded based on type.
-- WebSocket connection is closed after sending the aler

 ## Installation 🛠️